psibi/psibi.github.io/content/posts/job-watcher.md

 ## Introduction

-If your service runs background jobs (eg: a block indexer, a leaderboard refresher, a stream consumer), you eventually need to answer a simple question:
+If your service runs background jobs (for example, a block indexer, a leaderboard refresher, a stream consumer), you eventually need to answer a simple question: